eeemarv/eland/docs/setup-on-heroku.md

 * HOSTING_FORM_domain=1

+### Redirects

+* REDIRECT_fromdomain=to.domain.net

-domain is formatted the same way as the schema domains.
+domain of the hosting form and redirects is formatted the same way as the schema subdomains.

 * Dots are replaced by double underscore __
 * Hyphens are replaced by triple underscore ___
-* Colons re replaced by quadruple underscore ____
 * all characters should be uppercase in the environment variable.

 ###Other environment vars